 This is a perfect time to eliminate weeds from your garden.
 Once removed, the weather conditions are too harsh to allow re-germination.
 You can till the ground to make it softer and then cover with mulch as you await the planting season.

 3. Grow veggies

 If you do not like leaving your garden bare over the winter season, you can always plant veggies which are frost resistant.
-Examples of such veggies include Brussels, spinach, cauliflower, peas, collards, and some cabbage species.
+Examples of such veggies include Brussel sprouts, spinach, cauliflower, peas, collards, and some cabbage species.